iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Bad joke that only works on a small, select number of phones.
+Pointless waste of taxpayer money when the federal app already exists .<br> :date: __2021-04-02 20:45:31__

+> To many bad reviews, did not load it!<br> :date: __2021-03-29 09:37:29__

 > Useless, just like our government!<br> :date: __2021-03-25 21:29:22__

 > 1 star because Kenney refuses to use the federal app which is leaps and bounds better.
 He just can't admit it's a failure.
 Don't bother installing.<br> :date: __2021-03-25 16:39:43__